codepath/android_guides/Defining-Views-and-their-Attributes.md

 ```

-This id can then be accessed within the Java code for the corresponding activity (in onCreate for example):
+This id can then be accessed within the Java code for the corresponding activity (in `onCreate` of Activity for example):

 ```java
 Button myButton = (Button) findViewById(R.id.my_button);